 Once the basics are down, it really comes down to practice.
 You can start with stationary targets.
 Try shooting at different distances.
 Eventually you can try moving targets, such as clay pigeons.
 Accuracy and speed will come with time and practice.

 If you have friends who are experienced shooters, shooting with them can make learning more fun and a more efficient process.
 You can also take courses where you will learn form, safety, and how to become a better shot.
-Check in to our Concealed Carry class, NRA Basic Pistol training or our Weapons Craft for further courses.

 Another tip is that you can start off with less powerful shotguns.
 You could try out a 20 gauge or a .410 where the recoil will be more forgiving, and then once you feel comfortable, move on to the 12 gauge or whatever you prefer.